xhd0612/GaussianRoom/README.md

 ```
 @article{xiang2024gaussianroom,
-  title={GaussianRoom: Improving 3D Gaussian Splatting with SDF Guidance and Monocular Cues for Indoor Scene Reconstruction},
+      title={Gaussianroom: Improving 3d gaussian splatting with sdf guidance and monocular cues for indoor scene reconstruction},
-  author={Xiang, Haodong and Li, Xinghui and Lai, Xiansong and Zhang, Wanting and Liao, Zhichao and Cheng, Kai and Liu, Xueping},
+      author={Xiang, Haodong and Li, Xinghui and Cheng, Kai and Lai, Xiansong and Zhang, Wanting and Liao, Zhichao and Zeng, Long and Liu, Xueping},
       journal={arXiv preprint arXiv:2405.19671},
       year={2024}
     }
 ```